Want to escape the cubicle? Start a business offshore

 My top territorial tax countries are Belize, Costa Rica, Hong Kong, Malaysia, Panama and Singapore.
 For a complete list, click here.

 Of these, Belize and Panama have the easiest residency processes.
 For example, if you’re from a top 50 country, you can get residency in Panama with an investment of $20,000.
-For more on this, see Best Panama Residency by Investment Program.
+For more on this, see Panama Friendly Nations Reforestation Visa

 If you’re an American, you need a plan to deal with the IRS.
 So long as you hold a blue passport, the U.S. government wants their cut of your income.
 No matter where you live, Uncle Sam must be fed.